-Northern Powergrid (Northeast) Limited is a company originally incorporated in England and Wales under the Companies Act 1985.
+Northern Powergrid (Yorkshire) plc is a company originally incorporated in England and Wales under the Companies Act 1985.
 The address of the registered office is Lloyds Court, 78 Grey Street, Newcastle-upon-Tyne, NE1 6AF.

-The nature of the Company's operations and its principal activities are set out in the Business Review, in the Directors' Report and in Note 3.
+The nature of the Company's operations and its principal activities are set out in the Business Review in the Director's Report and in Note 3.